-In line with ongoing commitment, Generali supports the objective of the Paris Agreementand is committed to transitioning their investment portfolios to net-zero CO_2 emissions by 2050, with the goal of limiting global warming to 1.5°C. In 2022 the Group updated its Climate Change Strategy by focusing on more stringent criteria for the exclusion of activities harmful to the climate (mainly thermal coal) and on increasing ambitions for the financing of activities offering solutions for the reduction of greenhouse gas emissions.
+Generali supports the objective of the Paris Agreement and, as member of the Net Zero Asset Owner Alliance, is committed to transitioning their investment portfolios to net-zero $CO_2$ emissions by 2050, with the goal of limiting global warming to $1.5^{\circ}C$ (according to IPCC $1.5^{\circ}$ scenario).
+In 2022 the Group updated its Climate Change Strategy by focusing on more stringent criteria for the exclusion of activities harmful to the climate (mainly thermal coal) and on increasing ambitions for the financing of activities offering solutions for the reduction of greenhouse gas emissions.
 The existing restrictions on tar sands were also integrated with restrictions on other hydrocarbons extracted through fracking and extraction in the Arctic, a particularly sensitive area in terms of biodiversity.